 Hike Like Harvey

-Grand Obsession co-author Tom Myers has spent more than 25 years retracing Harvey Butchart's routes.
-Here: three of his favorites.
+Grand Obsession co-author Tom Myers has spent more than 25 years following in the footsteps of legendary Grand Canyon hiker Harvey Butchart, who trekked more than 12,000 miles through the park and pioneered many new routes.
+Here are three of his favorites.

 Clear Creek to the Colorado River

 Starting half a mile north of Phantom Ranch (via the North Kaibab Trail), follow the Clear Creek Trail for nine miles until it reaches the bottom of Clear Creek Canyon.
 "Harvey discovered you can walk for six miles downstream along the creek [under dramatic Vishnu Schist walls] clear to the Colorado River," says Myers.

 Vasey's Paradise "Harvey thought this was one of the most scenic areas of the canyon," says Myers of the spot where a waterfall gushes from a limestone cave above the Colorado River.
 From the rim of South Canyon (off House Rock Valley Road in Marble Canyon), follow the creekbed seven miles to a cliff above the Colorado, where it descends to a collection of Anasazi and Sinagua ruins.